ryanoasis/vim-devicons/readme.md

   set encoding=utf8
   ```

-* The _ONLY_ configuration needed should be setting the font vim uses to a
+* The _ONLY_ other configuration needed should be setting the font vim uses to a
   patched font.

 Already patched fonts and the font patcher script are provided at: